Determination of the energy scale of cosmic ray measurements using the Auger Engineering Radio Array: Event selection and simulation production

 We begin with a data set of 3,245 air showers measured in the period from 2014 to 2020 with the 750\,m array of the SD, passing standard SD quality cuts, having their cores contained within the geometrical area of the AERA stations capable of accepting an SD trigger, and having reconstructed SD energies of at least $3 \cdot 10^{17}$\,eV, thus ensuring full detection efficiency of the SD.
 Exclusion of confirmed thunderstorm periods \cite{Gottowik2021} or periods with no data on thunderstorm activity reduces the data set to 3,015 air showers.
 For these 3,015 events, we perform a reconstruction of the \emph{radiation energy} $E_{\mathrm{rad}}$ from the data of the AERA stations that are able to receive an external trigger from the SD and were fully functional at the time of measurement.
 The main criterion that 5~AERA stations had a signal amplitude a factor of $\sqrt{10}$ above the noise-RMS reduces the data set to 1,096 air showers.
 Requiring some quality cuts on reconstructed uncertainties results in a data set of 902 air showers with a valid $E_{\mathrm{rad}}$ reconstruction.
 Applying further cuts to ensure high data quality as listed in the upper half of Tab.\ \ref{tab:8_quality_event_selection} results in a data set of 844 air showers on which the remainder of the analysis builds.

 For each of these 844 air showers we prepare one CoREAS simulation each with a proton and an iron primary according to the logic described above.
 The chosen interaction models are Sybill 2.3d and UrQMD.
 We note, however, that our result does not depend on the choice of hadronic interaction model as the radio emission is purely sensitive to the electromagnetic cascade of the air shower and we subtract the \emph{invisible energy} of the chosen hadronic interacion model in a self-consistent way.
 For the simulations, we adopt a per-event atmospheric density and refractivity gradient \cite{Mitra:2020mza} derived from the Global Data Assimilation System (GDAS).
-Furthermore, very conservative settings on particle thinning and a fine-grained treatment of multiple scattering (STEPFC parameter of 0.05) \cite{Gottowik:2017wio} ensure absolute signal predictions with the highest-possible accuracy.
+Furthermore, particle thinning at the $10^{-6}$ level with optimized weight limitation and a fine-grained treatment of multiple scattering (STEPFC parameter of 0.05) \cite{Gottowik:2017wio} ensure absolute signal predictions with the highest-possible accuracy.
 The simulated radio signals are then fed through a detailed detector simulation with the Offline analysis framework \cite{PierreAuger:2011btp}, including the addition of measured background noise taken at a given antenna station within 10 minutes of the measured event, before being reconstructed in the exact same way as the data.